MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior completes after the specified amount of time.
-Even when the user fulfills the required conditions to transition to the next step, this step will wait for the duration configured in `Delay (in seconds)`.
+The Delay behavior completes after the specified amount of time.
+This step will wait for the duration configured in `Delay (in seconds)`, even when the user fulfills the required conditions to transition to the next step.

 ### Configuration

 - **Delay (in seconds)**

-    configure the behavior’s delay duration in seconds.
+    Configure the behavior’s delay duration in seconds.

     #### Example